jmaleonard/serverless-cognito-add-custom-attributes/README.md

 This plugin allows you to add custom attributes to an existing CloudFormation-managed Cognito User Pool from serverless without losing all your users.
 At the time of writing (June 2018) CloudFormation doesn't know how to add custom attributes to a user pool without dropping and re-creating it, thus losing all your users.

+This plugin also adds the specified attributes to a User Pool Client, giving that client read and write permissions for the new attribute.

 # Requirements
 - Node 8+
 - serverless 1+